 World’s largest Salvation Army Christmas Kettle

-On November 18th the world’s largest Salvation Army Christmas Kettle will be an impossible to miss highlight of the Winter Village Christmas in the Distillery District in Toronto.
+Through November 18 to December 31 the world’s largest Salvation Army Christmas Kettle will be an impossible to miss highlight of the The Distillery Winter Village in the Distillery District in Toronto.
 The 35-foot-tall kettle towers over a Salvation Army Stage featuring performances by the Army’s brass bands and choirs, and other performers and entertainment until Dec.
 31.

 The Ontario-wide goal for the 2021 Christmas Kettle Campaign is $12 million, and all funds remain in the community in which they are donated, assisting those right where donors live.